 Delaware has been ranked the number one most corporate-friendly state in America for ten years in a row.
 Delaware is known for flexible structuring, fair laws and extra quick service.

 Another big benefit is the Delaware Court of Chancery, which contributes to the reason why 65% of Fortune 500 companies and over half of all U.S. publicly traded companies are incorporated in Delaware.
-There are, however, several other reasons as to why business owners will choose to incorporate in Delaware rather than any other state.
+There are, however, several other reasons as to why business owners choose to incorporate in Delaware rather than any other state.

 By forming a company in Delaware, your business is domestic to Delaware and foreign to every other state.
 If you want to operate a Delaware company in Indiana, the next step after incorporating your company in Delaware is to register it as a foreign entity in Indiana.
 This is usually the case regardless of whether business owners have a corporation or an LLC in Delaware.